 What To Expect

-If your pet is scheduled for surgery at Acton Veterinary Clinic, we request that you and your pet arrive at the hospital between 8:00 a.m. – 9:00 a.m.
+If your pet is scheduled for surgery at Acton Veterinary Clinic, we request that you and your pet arrive at the hospital between 8:30 a.m. – 9:00 a.m.
 In some cases, it may be more convenient for your pet to stay at the clinic overnight before the procedure.
+During the pandemic we will not be allowing clients into the building.
+Please call from the parking lot when you arrive.

-Please expect to be at the clinic for at least 10-15 minutes to meet with one of our veterinary assistants.
-They will help you complete authorization forms for the procedure, provide contact information should we need to get in touch with you during the day, and answer any questions you may have about your pet's surgery.
+The day before the procedure one of out veterinary assistants will give you a call.
+They will verbally complete authorization forms for the procedure, confirm contact information should we need to get in touch with you during the day, and answer any questions you may have about your pet's surgery.

 Your pet will be examined by one of our veterinarians in order to identify any concerns that need to be addressed prior to administering anesthesia.
 If you have opted for pre-anesthetic bloodwork, the results will be reviewed by a veterinarian before the procedure.